 FODMAPs are a group of small chain carbohydrates, or natural sugars, that can be difficult for many people to digest.
 If you have IBS, FODMAPs may be causing your symptoms.
 A diet limiting high FODMAP food sources – fructose, lactose, fructans/GOS, and polyols – is proven to keep symptoms in check.

 Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols

-HOW DO FODMAPS WORK?
+HOW DO FODMAPs WORK?

 This cheat sheet will help you on your low FODMAP journey, but read carefully!
 There are lots of hard-to-detect ingredients and additives that are high in FODMAPs.
-And some foods are only acceptable up to certain quantities!
+And some foods are only accepted up to certain quantities!